 Each year, AFAO provides a snapshot of what HIV looks like in Australia.
 This resource, HIV in Australia, provides the most up to date epidemiological data in the form of a straightforward infographic.

 Total HIV diagnoses

-- The main route of HIV transmission in Australia continues to be sexual contact between men, which accounted for 63% of notifications in 2017, a further 25% of cases were attributed to heterosexual sex, 5% to sexual contact between men and injecting drug use, 3% to injecting drug use only, and 4% to other/unspecified.
+- The main route of HIV transmission in Australia continues to be sexual contact between men, which accounted for 63% of notifications in 2017, a further 25% of notifications were attributed to heterosexual sex, 5% to sexual contact between men and injecting drug use, 3% to injecting drug use only, and 4% to other/unspecified

 - Among notifications attributed to heterosexual sex, 17% were in people born in countries recognised by UNAIDS as having a national prevalence above 1% (high prevalence), and 13.4% in people with sexual partners born in high prevalence countries.